Ticket #789 (closed defect: fixed)

 Change History

-Changed 2 weeks ago by solj
+comment:1 Changed 14 years ago by solj

 We need to change the message on redhat machines to tell the user to look at /etc/sysconfig instead of /etc/default.

-Changed 2 weeks ago by solj
+comment:2 Changed 14 years ago by solj

 Replying to lueningh: